By Ed Staskus

 We ordered another bottle of wine midway through dinner.
 Before I knew it, it was after eleven.
 We ordered coffee and sonhos, miniature doughnuts, cinnamon-dusted puffs of dough dipped into molten chocolate and fruit fondues, for dessert.
 Sonhos mean “beautiful little dream” in the lingo.
 Nobody needs to speak Portuguese to describe their goodness.

-Jeff had been looking and talking the girls up non-stop.
-I didn’t like the gleam in his eye, wondering if he was looking for a farmer’s daughter in the city that never sleeps.
+Jeff had been looking and talking up the cutie-pies non-stop.
+I didn’t like the gleam in his eye, wondering if he was angling after a farmer’s daughter in the city that never sleeps.
 I wasn’t a back door man, though.
 Besides, tomorrow was another working man’s day.
 I hailed a cab and coaxed Jeff into the back seat.